HekZer036/TETORIS_HKZR/README.md

 Q: Will it be updated ?

-A: Yes, but i don't really see what can i add, if you add ideas i'm good to go
+A: Yes, but i don't really see what can i add, if you have ideas i'm good to go for it.

-Q: Will you add original song ?

-A: Maybe, i'll see if i can as the song itself is made on Synthesizer V, it should be no license

 # Credits